SethRobinson/UGTLive/app/services/README.md

 **Environment**: `ugt_doctr` (venv_name in config)

-**Note**: DocTR does not support Japanese text.
+**Note**: docTR does not support Japanese text.
 Use EasyOCR or MangaOCR for Japanese.

 ## Standard API Endpoints